NeoGeographyToolkit/StereoPipeline/docs/next_steps.rst

 you should note that the geoheader attached to those types of files usually does not describe the vertical datum they used.
 That can only be understood by careful reading of your provider's documents.

-In this example we use as an input low-resolution DEM the file ``srtm_53_07.tif``, a 90 meter resolution tile from the CGIAR-CSI modification of the original NASA SRTM product :cite:`cgiar:srtm90m`.
-The NASA SRTM square for this example spot in India is N26E080.

 Below are the commands for mapprojecting the input and then running through stereo.
 You can use any projection you like as long as it